pkuzan/aws-basics/lab/aws-basics.md

 * `${your-username}` with your AWS  username
 * `${your-account-id}` with your AWS Account ID

+#### Networking
+If you are running a VPN on your personal hardware, you may need to disable it.

 ### Intro to Lab
 In this lab attendees will gain hands on experience in provisioning and maintaining Apollo AWS resources by leveraging pre-created Service Catalog products and creating an AWS deployable Spring Boot application.